Foot & Ankle Tendonitis - Causes, Symptoms & Treatments

 The Ultimate Guide to Prevent Foot and Ankle Tendonitis

 Tendons are strong bands of tissue that connect muscles to bones.
-It is called tendonitis, when tendons face inflammation or irritation through overuse by excessive movement, running, or stretching.
+It is called tendonitis when tendons become inflamed or irritated through overuse by excessive movement, running, or stretching.
 There are various types of tendonitis based on the specific tendons it affects.

 Achilles Tendonitis

-Achilles is used to referring to the tendon that connects your heel bone to the calf muscles.
+Achilles is used to refer to the tendon that connects your heel bone to the calf muscles.
 The Achilles is instrumental in helping us perform activities such as running, jumping, and walking.

 Posterior Tibial Tendonitis